 Why is active listening important in networking?

-Active listening shows you care about what others say.
+Active listening demonstrates that you care about what others have to say.
 It helps you to understand their needs.
 This makes your relationships stronger and more helpful.

 How can I encourage open conversations in networking?